7 Days Sri Lanka Itinerary on a Budget

 - Other activities: LKR 15,000 to LKR 30,000 ($75 to $150)

-This brings the total cost of a one-week trip to Sri Lanka on a budget to approximately LKR 45,000 to LKR 90,000 ($225 to $450) per person.
+This brings the total cost of a 7 days trip to Sri Lanka on a budget to approximately LKR 45,000 to LKR 90,000 ($225 to $450) per person.
 However, keep in mind that these are just estimates and costs can vary depending on your travel style, preferences, and negotiation skills.

 Sri Lanka is a budget-friendly destination that offers a diverse range of experiences and attractions.
 By sticking to a budget and choosing affordable accommodation, food, and transport options, you can enjoy a memorable trip without breaking the bank.